Rosalia Wines in Austria: Blaufränkisch, Rosé & DAC Explained (Terroir + Best Producers)

 Conclusion : Rosalia wines

-Some recommended wineries in the region, according to Falstaff, include Weingut Migsich, Domaine Pöttelsdorf, Weingut Piribauer, Weingut Alfred Fischer, Weingut Lassl, Weingut JbN, Weingut Waldherr, Weingut Döller, Weingut Franz Steiger, and Vinum Rosali.
+If you want to start exploring Rosalia wines in Austria, you’re spoiled for choice.
+Falstaff recommends several wineries worth putting on your radar: Weingut Migsich, Domaine Pöttelsdorf, Weingut Piribauer, Weingut Alfred Fischer, Weingut Lassl, Weingut JbN, Weingut Waldherr, Weingut Döller, Weingut Franz Steiger, and Vinum Rosali.